aaron13100/404solution/readme.txt

 == Changelog ==

+= Version 2.21.18 (October 29, 2019) =
+* Improvement: Make the pagination links easier to click for steveraven.

 = Version 2.21.17 (October 1, 2019) =
 * FIX: Ordering by the Hits column on the Captured 404 URLs page sometimes caused no URLs to be displayed (attempt 2).